xigoi/whitebophir/README.md

 This is a fork of [WBO](https://wbo.ophir.dev) customized for the purpose of our [math sessions](http://mathsessions.klusik.cz/).

+## Added features

+- Pushup counter (click to increase by 10, shift-click to decrease by 10)
+- LaTeX math tool

 ## Running

 First, download the sources: